zpgallegos/zavant/docs/architecture/target-architecture.md

 - Object paths are deterministic and include named partitions.
 - Every landed object has provenance metadata and a checksum.
 - Filesystem-backed execution is first-class, not a mock of the cloud implementation.
+- Local Baseball Savant backfills reuse the exact-date raw revision store but keep resumable run manifests separate from the production daily watermark.
 - Production acquisition runs as one Lambda over a conditionally written S3 prefix and is invoked by the daily state machine rather than directly by its schedule.
-- Analytical datasets use explicit grain-specific contracts; pitches and batted-ball metrics are extensions of a skinny play-event spine.
+- Analytical datasets use explicit source- and grain-specific contracts;
+  Stats API pitches and batted-ball metrics extend a skinny play-event spine, while Savant terminal batting outcomes retain their independent date revision identity.
 - Every analytical row retains its source revision; the projection contract is lineage for the single active analytical generation.
 - Local analytical runs publish atomic Parquet snapshots; production tables use Iceberg format version 2 in S3 and the Glue Data Catalog for Athena access.
 - Production projection scans every immutable raw revision rather than relying on the preceding acquisition manifest.
-The terminal `games` merge makes retries repair partial multi-table publication.
-Glue-owned `current_*` Athena views resolve `current_game_revisions` and give dbt business-grained current state without revision keys.
+The terminal `games` and `statcast_dates` merges make retries repair partial multi-table publication.
+  Glue-owned `current_*` Athena views resolve the source-specific game and date revision mappings and give dbt business-grained current state.
-- The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that sequences acquisition and one batch Glue projection;
+- The daily workflow stack owns EventBridge Scheduler and the Step Functions Standard workflow that runs isolated Stats API and Baseball Savant acquisitions in parallel before one batch Glue projection;
   later dbt execution can become a subsequent state.
 - Hex synchronizes the source-controlled MetricFlow definitions through a GitHub Actions context workflow and queries Athena through a dedicated